adamd1008/wav2bmp/README.md

 - `square_2.wav_fs10000_s1024_o0.5_ab_db_mask2.bmp_out.wav`

 The script also generates a "bmp_in" WAV for easy comparison.
 This is useful if the source WAV has multiple channels, in which case the "bmp_in" WAV only includes the first channel (which the `wav2bmp.py` script works on).

+## Useful tools to check out first

+I have provided the tools `print_sizes.py` and `print_overlaps.py` which will help in choosing a suitable size and overlap when analysing a WAV.

 ## Known issues